japinell/KU-CBC-Homework-11-Note-Taker/README.md

 # 11 Express.js: Note Taker

-## Your Task
+## Description

-Modify starter code to create a Note Taker application that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
-Deploy the entire application to Heroku.
+Modify starter code to create a **Note Taker** application that can be used to write and save notes.
+This application will use an **Express.js** back end and will save and retrieve note data from a **JSON** file.
+The application should be deployed to and run from Heroku.

 ## User Story